 Tucked into the mountains near Brevard is one of the most scenic spots in Pisgah National Forest, and it comes with an intriguing history.

 Being a one-of-a-kind destination, The Learning Center’s core mission is to make science fun and accessible for all ages.
-Astronomy and science day and overnight camps are a primary focus for their new direction as The Learning Center continues to build on PARI’s heritage and to elevate this destination as a premiere learning experience for everyone to enjoy.
-For additional details, timing and reservations, visit The Learning Center at PARI’s web site at www.pari.edu or call (828) 862-5554.
+Day and overnight camps in astronomy and science are a primary focus for their new direction as The Learning Center continues to build on PARI’s heritage and to elevate this destination as a premiere learning experience for everyone to enjoy.

 At the current site of The Learning Center at PARI, NASA built the Rosman Research Station in 1962 to be the nation’s primary East Coast satellite-tracking facility.
 During the NASA era, the facility also was instrumental in the development of modern conveniences taken for granted today, such as weather satellites, GPS systems and coast-to-coast transmission of color TV signals.